Triage, resolve, and ignore Sentry issues directly from Slack.

 example-channel does not exist or has not been granted access in the

 example-workspace Slack workspace” while trying to add an alert rule, we recommend checking whether our app is installed in the channel.
 In Slack, right click on your channel's name from the left bar and select "Open channel settings".
 Then click on the "Integrations" tab; the Sentry app should be listed under "Apps".

 We recommend disabling the legacy project-based integration after setting up the global integration.

-Once you configure the global Slack integration and Alert Rules, you can disable the old project-based Slack integration.
+Once you configure the global Slack integration and alert rules, you can disable the old project-based Slack integration.
 Go to each project that has the old project-based Slack enabled and disable it.
-If you're looking to upgrade your global integration, please refer to the information below under Upgrading Slack.